volcanicminds/volcanic-dashboard/README.md

 type FormInputRemapper = { //The remapper object to remap the value coming to the input or after the values has been changed
   in: FormInputRemapperFunction | FormInputRemapperObjectWithTranslate; //It can be a static map or a function
-  out: FormInputRemapperFunction | FormInputRemapperObject; //It can be a static map or a function encodeUri?: boolean; //To ask the customizableEndpoint inside the file ApiWrapper to not encode the Uri };
+  out: FormInputRemapperFunction | FormInputRemapperObject; //It can be a static map or a function encodeUri?: boolean; //To ask the configurableEndpoint inside the file ApiWrapper to not encode the Uri };
 type FormInputRemapperFunction = (
   cell: any,